-UPDATE 9/10/2006: a nominally 25 watt Trisonic tripletwintube purchased on this date lacks a lumen claim, but is still to be equivalent to or to replace a 125 watt incandescent.
-Its light output was no more than, if anything slightly less than that of the other "25 watt" Trisonic tripletwintube purchased a little more than a year before.
+UPDATE 9/10/2006: a nominally 25 watt Trisonic tripletwintube purchased on this date lacks a lumen claim, but is claimed to be equivalent to or to replace a 125 watt incandescent.
+Its light output was no more than, if anything slightly less than, that of the other "25 watt" Trisonic tripletwintube purchased a little more than a year before.

 UPDATE 9/12/2006: the Trisonic purchased 9/10/2006 does not have the "snaking/swirling" effect of the ones purchased a little over a year earlier.